ga-adi-gelato/Course-Materials/lessons/android-fundamentals/listviews-listadapters-lesson/readme.md

 Previously, we learned about how to create and work with Lists in Java.
 These are a very important part of many Android apps, so Android provides some very useful tools for integrating them into your layouts.
 Today we will be covering three main topics: ListViews, ListAdapters, and how we interact with them.
 ListViews and ListAdapters are tied very closely together.
 The first is, as the name implies, it's a View that contains a List.
 The second is what ties (or adapts) our List data to the ListView.

-> Check: Ask the students to explain what Lists are used for and how they work.

 <a name="introduction"></a>
 ## Introduction: ListViews (10 mins)